-What Does Vitamin D Do in the Body?
+What Does Vitamin D Do For Your Body?

 Vitamin D is pivotal in regulating several physiological functions, including: